 At first sight, California’s AB5 Law sounds vague and broad.
 Does that mean your event company can’t work with freelancers anymore?
 Should you bypass new bookings in California to avoid stringent regulations?

 Don’t worry, it’s not all bad.
 No need to cancel upcoming events.
-The law aims to better protect workers and ensure independent contractors don’t get taken advantage of.
+The AB5 law explained: It protects workers by ensuring independent contractors aren’t exploited and guarantees their access to essential benefits.

 Here’s everything you need to know about the AB5 law so you can remain compliant whether you routinely work in California or are thinking of expanding your operations: